LukeRenton/CampusSafetyApp/ReadME.md

 5. Merge the pull request
 6. Check out your changes after it has deployed!

-The website is at [CampusSafetyApp.azurewebsites.net -- this link will be the link when it gets up and running]()
+The website is at [campussafetyapp.azurewebsites.net](https://campussafetyapp.azurewebsites.net/)

 Alternatively you can do it manually: